nshtahmed07-glitch/CodSoft/README.md

 A responsive landing page designed using HTML and CSS.

 ### Task 3: Calculator
-A simple calculator built using HTML, CSS, and JavaScript.
+A simple calculator built using HTML, CSS and JavaScript.

 ## Live Demo
 https://nshtahmed07-glitch.github.io/CodSoft/